How to Install Solar Panels Guide (2023 Solar Panel Installations)

 By completing this paperwork, you can potentially secure rebates, tax credits or other financial assistance to offset installation costs.
 It will take your solar installer some time to submit all the paperwork, and even longer for governmental bodies to process all the information — sometimes several weeks or more.

-It’s not a bad idea to follow up and get updates every few days, just to make sure the process is still moving forward smoothly.
-Solar companies are busy with business, and the squeaky wheel gets the grease.
+It’s not a bad idea to follow up and get updates every week or so, especially if you hire a less communicative company, just to make sure the process is still moving forward smoothly.
+Solar companies are busy with business, but the squeaky wheel gets the grease.

 If you’re ready to start getting quotes from local installers near you, use the links below.

 Once you have all the correct permits and paperwork in place, your solar installer will be ready to order your equipment.
-Note that, by this point, you will already have picked out the types of solar panels you need and the best solar batteries and inverters for your home.
+Note that, by this point, your installer will already have picked out the types of solar panels you need and the best solar batteries and inverters for your home.

 Whether you want the most efficient solar panels or the most affordable, your solar installer can help you pick equipment that will help you achieve your solar energy goals.
 Once your solar equipment is ordered, your name will be added to the installer’s queue.
 Basically, this means you’ll be put on the schedule for an installer to assemble your solar panels as soon as they arrive from the distributor.

 Finally, the big day arrives.
-Your solar installer will show up and begin preparing your roof, specifically by verifying that all tiles or shingles are securely attached.
+Your solar installer will show up and begin preparing your roof, specifically by verifying that all tiles or shingles are securely attached and holes for the mounting rack are placed properly.
 Then, the installer will place the wiring that’s needed to connect your residential solar system to the electrical system.

 After the wires are placed, your installer will place racking, which is used to hold the solar panels in position.
-The panels are placed into the racks, and the inverter (or several microinverters) is connected to the panels.
+The panels are placed into the racks, and the inverter (or several microinverters) are usually connected to the panels.

 Once the system is in place, your installer will essentially “flip the switch” to turn it on.
-Before this happens, you’ll likely need a municipal government representative to assess and approve your residential solar system, issuing what’s called permission to operate (PTO).
+Before this happens, you’ll likely need a municipal government representative or someone from your electric company to assess and approve your residential solar system, issuing what’s called permission to operate (PTO).

-Basically, this is just a safety precaution, ensuring there’s a fresh set of eyes to validate the wiring and electrical work.
+Basically, this is just a safety precaution, ensuring there’s a fresh set of eyes to validate the wiring and electrical work — another step that could cause a real headache if you try to install your panels yourself.
 You’ll also need a representative from your local utility company to interconnect the system, which means hooking it up to the electrical grid.

 This allows you to keep drawing electricity when you need it, as well as safely feed any surplus energy back into the grid, which can result in credits from your utility company via net metering programs.